mtlee144/linked-blog-starter-md/publish/House Rules.md

 If it is cool and feasible, we doing.
 For super spicy things that might require a roll we will give advantage

+### Finishing Blow
+The end of initiative will be signified by the DM asking "how would you like to do this?"

+This is a chance for you to do something special as a finishing blow.
+This can be fantastical but not out of the realm of possibility.

 ## Saving Throws
 On a successful saving throw with damage or healing (if applicable), the roll is halved and rounded down.